1930s photo of Oskar J. W. Hansen with model of his Leif Erikson Memorial

 A huge collection of political leaders, including Lyndon Johnson, Hubert Humphrey, and Gerald Ford, work to get Oskar a Presidential "Medal for Merit" in recognition for his significant public monuments, and in particular as the Sculptor of Liberty.
 Despite their efforts over many years—and because of a technicality—Oskar never receives the award.

-Late in his life, Oskar self-publishes Beyond the Cherubim a dense collection of autobiographical essays.
+Late in his life, Oskar self-publishes Beyond the Cherubim a dense collection of autobiographical essays, including some fascinating and mysterious scientific theories about advanced military weapons.

 In Oskar's last year, the US Navy hosts a gala reception in his honor as thanks for his Yorktown Liberty head donation.